tapis-project/documentation/source/technical/workflows/quick-start.rst

     t.workflows.runPipeline(group_id="<group_id>")

-After the pipeline has finished running, take a look in your Dockerhub image repository and you will find you newly pushed image.
+After the pipeline has finished running, take a look in your Dockerhub image repository and you will find your newly pushed image.

 If you SSH into the *Tapis System* that you selected as your archive, you will also find that you have some new directories and files in your **rootDir**;